hai-vr/documentation/docs/products/retexturing-assistant/index.md

 This is the recommended option for most models.

-These gradients can be used as a [path map in Poiyomi Shader](https://www.poiyomi.com/special-fx/pathing).

 #### Radial gradient

 Radial gradient paints the 3D mesh based on the distance to that point.

+#### Poiyomi "Merged Channels" path map

+The gradients can be used as a [path map in Poiyomi Shader](https://www.poiyomi.com/special-fx/pathing).

+If you enable the *Poiyomi Merged Path Map* checkbox, you can copy linear RGB and linear Alpha channels separately.

 ### Image editing programs